etiur/satmutagenesis/docs/source/manual.rst

 Introduction
 ===================
-| After the download from the `repository <https://github.com/etiur/saturated_mutagenesis>`_ you can readily use the main.py through the command line to generate the different files and lanch them.
+| After the download from the `repository <https://github.com/etiur/saturated_mutagenesis>`_ you can readily use the main.py through the command line to generate the different files and lanch them on marenostrum or Nord.
 | Let's see the necessary arguments

 .. code-block:: bash